antarikshc/perf-simulations/README.md

 # Perf Simulation App

-A modern Android application designed to simulate Application Not Responding (ANR) scenarios for testing with performance analysis tools like Perfetto tracing and other debugging utilities.
+Android app designed to simulate Application Not Responding (ANR) scenarios for testing with performance analysis tools like Perfetto tracing and other debugging utilities.

 ## Overview